CJ Wildheart: Biography

-Solo career

 CJ released his first solo album Thirteen in 2007 under the moniker CJ & The Satellites.
-The album was supported with live dates in the UK and China but were quickly put on hiatus due to the reformation of The Wildhearts in 2009.
+The album was supported with live dates in the UK and China but the project was put on hiatus due to the reformation of the Wildhearts in 2009.
 The album was reissued on CD and vinyl in 2014.

-Also in 2014, CJ released the album Mable, which was funded through the Pledgemusic platform and was named after his favourite chicken.
+Also in 2014, during a Wildhearts hiatus, CJ released the album Mable, which was funded through the Pledgemusic platform.
 Mable reached number 23 in the UK album chart; it also reached number 2 in the Official UK Rock Chart and number 2 in the Independent Album Breakers Chart, CJ's highest chart positions as a solo artist.
-Reviews were very positive across the board.
-Uber Rock commented "Not many albums will touch 'Mable' this year".
-The albums scored highly in end of year poll lists including number 2 the Pure Rawk album of the year list, number 6 in the Uber Rock album of the year list, and number 1 in the Rock 'n' Roll Geek Show album of the year list.
-On 6 March 2015 Mable received the Album of The Year award at the Pure Rawk Awards held in London.
+Reviews were positive across the board.
+Uber Rock commented "Not many albums will touch Mable this year".
+The album scored highly in end of year poll lists including number 2 the Pure Rawk album of the year list, number 6 in the Uber Rock album of the year list, and number 1 in the Rock 'n' Roll Geek Show album of the year list.
+On 6 March 2015 Mable received the Album of the Year award at the Pure Rawk Awards held in London.

 CJ released two more albums funded by pledge campaigns: Robot in 2015 and Blood in 2017.
 He has also launched his own brand of hot sauce called "Devilspit".

-Return to The Wildhearts

-The Jellys disbanded when CJ and Stidi both re-joined The Wildhearts in 2001 and recorded The Wildhearts Must Be Destroyed album.
-CJ would remain a permanent fixture in the band recording the eponymous album The Wildhearts in 2007 and Chutzpah! in 2009.
-The Wildhearts then went on hiatus before releasing their first new album in a decade, Renaissance Men, in 2019, followed by 21st Century Love Songs in 2021.
+He rejoined the Wildhearts for another reformation of that band in 2018.